 And we definitely don’t want you to trip and fall on your affiliate journey.

-That’s why we offer a Free 2-hour web class that covers how to get your first affiliate site up and running.
+That’s why we offer free training that covers how to get your first affiliate site up and running.

 Completely free of charge.